Skip to navigation Skip to content Skip to subnav

 (a)(1) The Commissioner shall maintain a Child Protection Registry that shall contain a record of all investigations that have resulted in a substantiated report on or after January 1, 1992.
 Except as provided in subdivision (2) of this subsection, prior to placement of a substantiated report on the Registry, the Commissioner shall comply with the procedures set forth in section 4916a of this title.

-(2) In cases involving sexual abuse or serious physical abuse of a child, the Commissioner in his or her sole judgment may list a substantiated report on the Registry pending any administrative review after:
+(2) In cases involving sexual abuse or serious physical abuse of a child, the Commissioner in the Commissioner’s sole judgment may list a substantiated report on the Registry pending any administrative review after:

 (A) reviewing the investigation file; and